HadrienNU/better_kan/README.md

 This repository contains an efficient implementation of Kolmogorov-Arnold Network (KAN).
 The original implementation of KAN is available [here](https://github.com/KindXiaoming/pykan).

-It borrows a lot from [efficient-kan](https://github.com/Blealtan/efficient-kan), but include also plotting, locks and pruning (WIP).
+It borrows a lot from [efficient-kan](https://github.com/Blealtan/efficient-kan), but include also plotting, locks and pruning.
 Radial basis function are also implemented and allow for extra speedup.

 Contrary to efficient-kan, it use the original L1 regularization of pykan without sacrifying too much too performance.